Ian Ure: Club career

-International
+International career

 During his time with Dundee, Ure won eight caps for Scotland.
 He made his debut international debut on 8 November 1961, in a 2–0 win against Wales.
 He made 12 appearances in total, with his last cap coming against Northern Ireland on 21 October 1967.
 One of his appearances was during a 1967 overseas tour that the Scottish Football Association decided in October 2021 to reclassify as a full international, which increased Ure's cap tally from 11 to 12.